LPGhatguy/ash-complete-example/README.md

-# Ash Complete Example
+# Ash Example Without Abstractions
-This is an incomplete example of how to use [Ash](https://github.com/MaikKlein/ash) without relying on any "helper" or "example base" code.
+This is an **incomplete** example of how to use [Ash](https://github.com/MaikKlein/ash) without relying on any "helper" or "example base" code.
+It's a work in progress and should be updated as I work through Ash's existing examples.

 I've found that examples using hastily put-together abstractions tend to significantly obscure how to *actually* use a library in practice.
 Ash is guilty of this; I intend to submit a new set of examples back to Ash once they're up and working from this repository.